Christopher O'Sullivan

-Christopher O'Sullivan (born 2 June 1982) is an Irish Fianna Fáil politician who has been a Teachta Dála (TD) for the Cork South-West constituency since the 2020 general election.
+Christopher O'Sullivan (born 2 June 1982) is an Irish Fianna Fáil politician who has served as Minister of State at the Department of Housing, Local Government and Heritage since January 2025 and a Teachta Dála (TD) for the Cork South-West constituency since the 2020 general election.

-Early and personal life
+Early

 O'Sullivan is a law graduate of the University of Limerick.
 His father, Christy O'Sullivan, served as a Fianna Fáil TD from 2007 to 2011.

 Political career

 Cork County Council

 O'Sullivan was co-opted onto Cork County Council in 2007, replacing his father, Christy O'Sullivan.
 He was subsequently re-elected in the 2009, 2014 and 2019 local elections.
 He served as Mayor of Cork County Council from 2019 to 2020.
 Deirdre Kelly was co-opted to O'Sullivan's seat on Cork County Council following his election to the Dáil.

 Dáil Éireann

 O'Sullivan was elected to the 33rd Dail at the 2020 general election, taking the second seat in the Cork South-West constituency.
-He received 6,292 first preference votes, taking 14.12% of first presences votes overall.
+He received 6,292 first preference votes, taking 14.1% of first presences votes overall.

+At the 2024 general election, O'Sullivan was re-elected to the Dáil.
+On 29 January 2025, he was appointed as Minister of State at the Department of Housing, Local Government and Heritage with special responsibility for nature, heritage and biodiversity.